top of page

 Bruges City Hall

-One of the oldest city halls in the region when it was built in the 13th century CE, again as in other buildings, it was destroyed by fire.
-The City Hall is the earliest late Gothic monumental-style municipal council building in the country: its flamboyant opulence testifies to the Bruges's heyday.
+One of the oldest city halls in the region when it was built in the 13th century, again as in other buildings, it was destroyed by fire.
+The City Hall (Stadhuis) is the earliest late Gothic monumental-style municipal council building in the country: its flamboyant opulence testifies to the Bruges's heyday.
 The pioneering stone facade of the oldest part, inspired many other city hall constructions in the country.

 Bourse (Huiz Ter Beurze)